What is PCI Express? Do PCIe lanes, slots, and versions matter?

 What about PCI Express versions compatibility?

 All PCI Express versions are compatible with one another.
 For example, a PCI Express 4.0 graphics card works even if you connect it to a motherboard that only supports PCI Express 3.0 or even 2.0.
 However, the bandwidth of the PCI Express interface is limited by the smallest factor.
-For example, if you connect a PCI Express 4.0 SSD to a motherboard that only supports PCI Express 3.0, that SSD works on PCIe 3.0.
-Instead of having access to a bandwidth of 7.88 GB/s, it can only use 3.94 GB/s, so its maximum theoretical speed is halved.
+For example, if you connect a PCI Express 5.0 graphics card or a SSD to a motherboard that only supports PCI Express 4.0, that GPU or SSD works on PCIe 4.0.
+Instead of having access to a bandwidth of 15.75 GB/s, it can only use 7.88 GB/s, so its maximum theoretical speed is halved.

 Do you have any other questions regarding PCI Express?

-Now you should have a better idea of what PCI Express is, and understand more about the different types of PCIe slots, lanes, and versions.
-Do you have any other questions that we might answer?
-If you do, or if you have something to add to this article, do not hesitate to leave a comment below.
+Now, you should have a better idea of what PCI Express is all about.
+You should also understand more about the different types of PCIe slots, lanes, and versions, so you can impress your friends or, at the very least, your pet.🙂 Do you have any other questions that I might help you get an answer to?
+If you do or if you have something to add to this article, please leave a comment below.